 Now is a great time to learn how to code software.
 Students have a limitless supply of resources on the Internet, and learning how to do proper Internet research is a fundamental skill for academic success.
 Students will work in a programming environment like Scratch or Python to build a unique project such as a game to demonstrate their understanding of variables, algorithms, loops, functions, and other CS fundamentals.
 This project suggests building a program in Python that tests the hackability and strength of passwords.

-So that’s our list so far, but there’s a lot of great ideas out there for students heading to their first science fair in elementary school or competing at the national level against the best students in the country.
-Whether young or old, these projects can turn the key and get kids excited about learning in STEM.
+There are a lot of great ideas out there for students heading to their first science fair in elementary school or competing at the national level against the best students in the country.
+Whether your child is young or old, these projects can turn the key and get kids excited about learning in STEM.
 Whatever you choose, try to make it stand out by making it your own!

 Written by Bryan Gordon, a Create & Learn instructor.
 After ten years of working as an English teacher, Bryan began studying Math and Computer Science over the past few years.
 Aside from writing and teaching, he likes cooking, gardening, playing guitar, and hanging out with his cats, Baguette and Wally.